jwtly10/TodoSync/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please fork the repository and create a new branch for your changes.
+Once you're done, submit a pull request, and I'll review it as soon as possible.

 Please make sure to update tests as appropriate.